Nadrin/Quartz/README.md

 Quartz consists of several components:

-* At its core is a raytracing aspect for [Qt 3D](https://doc.qt.io/qt-5/qt3d-index.html) implemented by `Qt3DRaytrace` module.
+* At its core is a raytracing aspect for [Qt 3D](https://doc.qt.io/qt-5/qt3d-index.html) implemented by the `Qt3DRaytrace` module.
 It provides both C++ and [QML](https://en.wikipedia.org/wiki/QML) APIs for use in Qt 3D based applications and is a drop-in replacement for `Qt3DRender` (rasterization-based rendering aspect).
-While not (yet) on par with `Qt3DRender` features, many types are named the same and provide similar functionality, thus making the two aspects somewhat analogous.
+While not (yet) on par with `Qt3DRender` feature set, many `Qt3DRaytrace` types are named the same and provide similar functionality, thus making the two aspects somewhat analogous.
 * A standalone renderer application that can load and render arbitrary scenes in Qt 3D [QML](https://en.wikipedia.org/wiki/QML) format.
 It provides live, progressive preview and can save to many LDR and HDR image formats.
-* An "extras" module (`Qt3DRaytraceExtras`) providing various auxiliary utilities.
+* An "extras" module (`Qt3DRaytraceExtras`) providing a set of prebuilt elements and various auxiliary utilities.
 * A command-line tool for assisting in conversion of complex 3D scenes to QML-defined hierarchies (`scene2qml`).

 ## Features